Optimization

 slices of space which are otherwise connected only by circling around the helicoid's axis.

-How to connect three dots with lines of least total length?
+Connecting three dots with lines of least total length.

 The three vertices of a triangle ABC

-can be connected using just two of its three sides.
+can be connected using just its two shortest sides.

 If the angle between those two sides is 120°